andrew/ultimate-awesome/README.md

 - [awesome-ops](https://github.com/opsre/awesome-ops) - 🧰 记录每一个与运维相关的优秀项目，⚗️ 项目内表格通过 GitHub Action 自动生成，📥 当前收录项目 652 个。.
 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
 PRs are welcome!
 If any tool is missing - please open PR!.
+- [programming-math-science](https://github.com/bobeff/programming-math-science) - This is a list of links to different freely available learning resources about computer programming, math, and science.
 - [awesome-webgpu](https://github.com/mikbry/awesome-webgpu) - 😎 Curated list of awesome things around WebGPU ecosystem. .
 - [awesome-oss](https://github.com/sereneblue/awesome-oss) - A list of open source projects with links to contribute or donate.
 - [awesome-ansible](https://github.com/ansible-community/awesome-ansible) - Awesome Ansible List.